7 tips to prepare for tax time and maximise your tax return

 If you use a tax agent or accountant to complete your tax return, you will be eligible for an extended tax return deadline.
 This deadline can vary depending on your circumstances, but can be as late as May 15 in the following year.

-“By being responsible and staying on top of the tax return deadlines, you can make your annual tax experience an easy and straightforward experience.”
+“By being responsible and staying on top of the tax return deadlines, you can make your annual tax experience an easy and straightforward experience,” says H&R Block

-2. What do I need to prepare for my tax return?
+2. Understand what you need to prepare for your tax return

-Generally, you will need to prepare your personal information, income details and expenses for the last financial year.
-You may be able to access some documents from the ATO, such as Income Statements.
+Generally, you will need to prepare your personal information, income details and expenses for the last financial.
+Maximise your tax return by taking the time to think about the relevant expenses you may be able to claim.

 Below is a checklist you can use as a guide to help you prepare before sitting down to lodge your tax return.